lich-uct/molpher-lib/doc/source/usage/installation.rst

 ~~~~~~~~~~~~~

 In order to build the library, you will need to have some tools and libraries setup on your system.
-You can learn about them here (if you want to get started quickly, just see the
+You can learn about them in detail here, but you do not have to setup a build environment yourself (see the
-:ref:`following section <conda-build-env>`):
+:ref:`following section <conda-build-env>` on some information about building inside the prepared conda environment):

     - *git* -- You will use it to check out the source code from the repository.
     - *cmake* -- This tool will generate the Makefiles for the project and configure the build (searches for dependencies, makes sure libraries are correctly linked, etc.).
 You should use version 3.9 and higher.
-    - *build-essential* -- You will need this package in order to be able to build software on most Linux platforms.
-It contains a compiler and other tools important for the build.
+    - *build-essential* -- On most Linux distros, this package provides a compiler and other tools important for the build.

-        Note that you might encounter some problems if you decide to use an ancient compiler with poor
-        support for the newer C++ standards (C++11 onwards).
-For example, g++ 5.4 and newer should be OK,
-        but even slightly older compilers could work with no problems.

     - *swig* -- It is used to generate the Python wrapping code (we are using version 3.0.12 at the moment).

         SWIG is only required if you made changes to the binary interface (header files under :file:`include/`) and want to configure cmake
         with the :command:`-DRUN_SWIG=ON` option (see the description of the *molpher_install_python* target in the section below).
         If this option is turned on, SWIG will be invoked by make upon build with the :command:`swig`
         command so make sure the SWIG executable is available in the working environment or that you have
-        correctly specified the :command:`-DCONDA_PREFIX` directive, in that case :command:`cmake` will look
+        correctly specified the :command:`-DCONDA_PREFIX` directive.
+In that case :command:`cmake` will look
         for :command:`swig` in your conda environment.

     - *setuptools* -- This Python package is needed to build and install the Molpher-lib Python package.